top of page

 A series of pivotal moments led me to pause and reflect, allowing a path to dedicate myself to become a practicing ceramicist.
 I love how working with clay slows me down, encourages me to listen, be patient and hopeful.
 Each piece whether, functional, decorative or sculptural, shares a sense of belonging and calm.

+After loosing my son, it became a way for me to find peace, presence and healing.
+Through the wisdom and teachings of clay I discovered how creativity can reconnect us to ourselves in the most profound way.
 My work draws upon my personal experience of grief and how life events shape us to adapt and thrive.
 I highlight edges and surface design with carving and texture to represent the impact and moments of change.
-Exploring what gives something it’s essence and whether we can function in unusual ways reflecting these changes is emphasised.
+Exploring what gives something it’s essence and whether we can function in unusual ways reflecting these changes is emphasised together with the tension of strength and fragility.

 Process